 The Start

 I was laid off in November 2025.
-I loved my job as a technical writer.
-My team, learning the product, and my company.
-I planned to be there until I retired and out of nowhere I was laid off.
+I planned to be there until I retired and this came out of nowhere.
 My world reeled.

-Anyway, sorry for the digression.
-I paid for the safari, but also I wanted to make a concrete action of faith.
+But it wasn’t just that I had already paid for the safari.
+I wanted to make a concrete action of faith.
 My MO has always been to scrabble into a cave, cancel everything, and stop spending money.
 This time I wanted to claim, “Yes, I will be okay.”

 However, even the idea of me, an introvert that borders on being a hermit, going to Africa, renting a car, finding my way, and navigating it all is so terrifying I don’t know if I can do it.
 On the other hand, if I don’t go I will never forgive myself so I will go.
 And then come back.
 And start over.